-Once we have finished our mud (mortar) work and the mortar mess is cleaned up, we are ready to lay the tile.
+Once contractors have finished our mud (mortar) work and the mortar mess is cleaned up, the new tile is ready.
 At this point, homeowners always say, "That looks like fun."
 They stand back and observe, thinking to themselves, "How come I hired them?
 I could do that myself.
 Looks pretty easy.
 Just slap it on the wall and up it goes, right?"

 It might look easy, but anyone who does his job professionally should make it look easy.
 If you slap tile up on the wall, that's the look you'll get—slapped up on the wall.
 People we know who have tried to do it themselves say to us, "It started off okay, but then it started to get away from me and turned ugly.
 I'll never lay tile myself again."

 Let the pro's handle your tile project.
 Contact a contractor today and get quotes from tile pros in your area, for free.

 Even if you aren't laying the tile yourself, you'll want to be informed on a few of the best practices and materials pros follow.
 Here are a few frequently asked questions about tile projects for your home.

 10. What Kind Of Sealer & Cleaner Can I Use?

 We prefer the Glaze and Seal brands of both.
 For an area that gets a lot of water, like a shower or a tub surround, you want to use a penetrating sealer.
 For other areas, like a floor or a kitchen counter, you should use an acrylic water-based sealer.
 Apply often, usually four times a year.
 Make sure the area is clean and dry before reapplying a sealer.
 For a cleaner, don't buy over-the-counter products.
 These products clean primarily by acid and are eating your grout every time you use them.
 Instead, go to your local tile store and buy a neutral cleaner.
 There is a certain amount of maintenance with tile, but if you keep tile clean, it will look beautiful for many years.